Power and Predictive Dialing Modes

 - Enter the values you wish to save for your template.

 - Enter a name for your new template below in the Save template as field (Eg. Template01), then click on Save as.
-Once this is done, click on Save at the bottom of the page so the system applies these changes to your project.
+Once this is done, click on Save at the bottom of the page so the system can apply these changes to your project.

 Once you have created your first template, the system shows that, at the moment, the active template is Template01 – below that you can see that it also shows that the “last template chosen is Template01”.